Sajadrahimi/arvan-vod/README.md

 # arvan-client
-A python SDK for ArvanCloud API
+A Python SDK for ArvanCloud's VOD API

 # VOD